The standard interface that all standard implementations of

 method has not executed successfully, no methods other than

-and
+execute and

-may be called on the
+close may be called on the

 rowset.
 All other public methods will throw an exception.

-Before calling the execute
+Before calling the execute method, however, the command

 and properties needed for establishing a connection must be set.

-The following code fragment creates a JdbcRowSetImpl
+The following code fragment creates a JdbcRowSetImpl object,

 sets the command and connection properties, sets the placeholder parameter,

-and then invokes the method execute
+and then invokes the method execute.

 JdbcRowSetImpl jrs = new JdbcRowSetImpl();